CompIsle/Unit-16-A2/doc/Problem 2 Doc.md

 # Problem 2
 Problem 2: The college Library needs to add all its books to a new index system.

+Introduction
-This requires a solution that will automatically read book details (title, author, publisher, publication date) from a stored CSV file and generate unique index references before writing it to a new CSV file.
+The College Library needs to implement a new index system for all its books.
+The objective is to automatically read book details from a stored CSV file, generate a unique index reference for each book, and write the indexed book details to a new CSV file.
+This project aims to demonstrate data and file handling using classes, objects, inheritance, polymorphism, and method overloading/overriding in C#.

+Requirements
+Read book details (title, author, publisher, publication date) from a CSV file.
+Generate a unique index reference for each book.
+Write the indexed book details to a new CSV file.
-There should be a separate class responsible for allocating serial numbers through implementation of an interface to allow alternative implementations later.
+Implement a separate class responsible for allocating serial numbers.

-This program is primarily intended to demonstrate data and file handling.
+Demonstrate the use of classes and objects (encapsulation).
+Utilize inheritance.
+Apply polymorphism.
+Incorporate method overloading/overriding (constructors count).

 In this documents it will describe the designs, test plans and test results of problem 2.